 - Eat right to keep your liver healthy.
 Foods high in protein, such as meat, eggs, nuts or legumes, are excellent for your liver; and so are fresh fruits such as papaya, avocado, and watermelon.
 Vegetables such as spinach, cabbage, cucumber, carrots, tomatoes, beans, and sprouts are good agents for defending the liver against diseases.
-Other types of foods that aid in the detoxification of the liver include broccoli, garlic, beets, onions, wheatgerm, and mushrooms.
+Other types of foods that aid in the detoxification of the liver includes broccoli, garlic, beets, onions, wheat germ, and mushrooms.

 - Watch your fat consumption.
 Foods that are fatty and oily, such as bacon, salami, potato chips, French fries, and sausages are not so healthy for the liver, and so are dairy foods such as ice cream or cheese.
 Processed foods like beef jerky and hot dogs are also considered unhealthy for the liver.
 These foods contain saturated fats that are quite difficult for the liver to process.

 - Set some bounds when consuming drinks high in caffeine.
 Soda, coffee, and tea are considered unhealthy when consumed in very large amounts; try to limit yourself to at most 3 cups a day.

 - Drink a lot of water.
 Water is the best agent when it comes to cleansing your liver.
 It helps flush toxins out of your body, which will invigorate your whole system.
 Fresh juices such as orange and lemon juice are good for you–these juices contain healthy acids that are beneficial for the general cleansing of your liver and body.